Sergio Leal: Club career

 In February 2014, Leal accepted a contract with Chinese League One side Wuhan Zall.
 He helped the club cling to a third-place finish at the end of the 2014 season, being the club top-scorer with 11 goals.
-Leal then left China and returned to Greece and the Greek Superleague, signing a contract with Kerkyra.
+Leal then left China and returned to Greece and the Super League, signing a contract with Kerkyra.
 Leal did not manage to make an impact in his second tenure in the competition however, and after having played 9 matches with Kerkyra, he terminated his contract and moved back to Uruguay, signing a contract with one of his earliest clubs, Plaza Colonia.
 In May 2016, Leal won his third title, the Uruguayan Primera División Clausura Championship, after Plaza Colonia defeated his former club Peñarol 2–1.

-On 28 June 2016 and 4 years after his departure, Leal returned to Ergotelis, this time playing in the Gamma Ethniki, the third tier of the Greek football league system, and was instantly named captain of the squad that would attempt to restore the club's former Superleague status.
+On 28 June 2016 and 4 years after his departure, Leal returned to Ergotelis, this time playing in the Gamma Ethniki, the third tier of the Greek football league system, and was instantly named captain of the squad that would attempt to restore the club's former Super League status.
 On 5 February 2017, Leal became second all-time top-scorer for the club in national divisions, surpassing former teammate Mario Budimir's 24 goals.
 He finished the season with 12 goals in 23 matches, greatly contributing to the club's promotion as Champions of the 2016−17 Gamma Ethniki Group 4.

 As uncertainty struck Ergotelis due to a string of unsuccessful contacts with potential investors to secure the funds required to form a professional Football Club department eligible to compete in the Football League, Leal was eventually released from his contract with the club.
 After several weeks, he signed a one-year contract with his former club's local rival in the competition OFI, wishing to prolong his stay in Heraklion.
 He helped the club win the Division title, persevering after the departure of several key players due to the club's financial troubles, with 2 goals and six assists in 13 matches.
 After he was released from his contract by OFI, Leal decided to retire his playing career and pursue career in player management.